znicholls/CMIP6-json-data-citation-generator/docs/usage.rst

 Usage
 -----

-Having cloned this repository, an example of how to use the generator is given in ``scripts/example-generation.py``.
+Having cloned this repository, an example, marked up, yaml file is given in ``tests/test_data/valid_input.yaml``.

+An example of of how to use the generator is given in ``scripts/example-generation.py``.
 Running this script will produce output in the path ``./example-outputs`` along with output like the block below (note: any warning about Iris not being installed can be safely ignored).
+Each example json file is based off the template file ``tests/test_data/valid_input.yaml`` but fills in the missing text with information taken from the filepath of each data file.

 .. code-block:: console